iu-alumni/privacy-policy/readme.md

 Allow profile customization

-Monitor traffic and user behavior through Yandex Metrica
+Monitor traffic through Yandex Metrica

 We do not: